REDUCE FOG IN YOUR SWIMMING GOGGLES

 If, however, the pool is quite dark with low lighting, winter evenings for example, use clear lenses.

-The SPIRIT swimming goggles are available with different lens tints (mirrored, shaded, clear).
+The SOFT swimming goggles are available with two different lens tints (shaded and clear).

 Complies with standard: Q/BT 4734 - 2014, all Nabaiji swimming goggles protect against harmful UVA and UVB rays when used normally, regardless of the lens tint.